Withania somnifera: Cultivation

-W. somnifera is cultivated in many of the drier regions of India.
+Withania somnifera is cultivated in many of the drier regions of India.
 It is also found in Nepal, Sri Lanka, China, and Yemen.
 It prefers dry, stony soil with sun to partial shade.
 It can be propagated from seeds in the early spring or from greenwood cuttings in the later spring.

 Diseases and pests

-W. somnifera is prone to several pests and diseases.
+Withania somnifera is prone to several pests and diseases.
 Leaf-spot disease caused by Alternaria alternata is the most prevalent disease, which occurs in a severe form in Punjab, Haryana, and Himachal Pradesh.
 Leaf-spot disease reduces the concentration of its secondary metabolites.
 The leaves are also prone to Alternaria dianthicola in India.

 A treehopper (Oxyrachis tarandus) feeds on the apical portions of the stem, making them rough and woody in appearance and brown in colour.

 The carmine red spider mite (Tetranychus urticae) is the most prevalent pest of the plant in India.
 In recent years, this plant has been serving as a new reservoir host for an invasive mealybug species Phenacoccus solenopsis.